container for CSS updated feb 2024 - rationalising & tidying CSS after calendar changes

 Once my name is on the Electoral Roll, how long will it stay there?

-Each year, the Electoral Roll Officer, with the Rector and Churchwarden(s), revises the Electoral Roll to take account of things such as change of address.
+Each year, the Electoral Roll Officer, with the Clergy and Churchwarden(s), revises the Electoral Roll to take account of things such as change of address.
 So that the roll is current and accurate, every sixth year a new one is made.
 Everyone who wants to be on the Electoral Roll then needs to re-apply to have their name added to the new roll.
-This will next happen in 2025.
+This is happening in 2025.

 How do I get my name removed from the Electoral Roll?